-This coconut milk ice cream is creamy and decadent, full of chocolate chunks, almonds, and coconut goodness!
+This coconut milk ice cream is creamy and decadent, full of chocolate chunks, almonds, and great coconut flavor!

-This coconut milk ice cream isn't exactly the same as the full-fat version.
-But it's really really good and for those of you, like me, that can't have the real thing...you will find it AH-MAZ-ING!
+This creamy coconut milk ice cream isn't exactly the same as the full-fat version.
+But it's really really good and for those of you, like me, that can't have the real thing...you will find the creamy texture AH-MAZ-ING!

 Saying I'm excited about this recipe is an understatement.
 A huge, ginormous understatement.
 I'm freaking excited to share this with you!